guimont/mltrading/README.md

 This projet is a my projet for ces data scientist certificate from telecom paris

-It is a java stack with angular form frontend i use jhipster for generate boilderplate jhipster is plugged with mongodb for security and text data influxdb is used to store metrics data from google/finance and others providers spark is use for machine learning part
+It is a java stack with angular form frontend it use jhipster for generate boilderplate
+Jhipster is plugged with mongodb for security and text data Influxdb is used to store metrics data from google/finance and others providers Spark is use for machine learning part

+Spark Mllib use hundred of Random forest and Gradiant boost trees  models to predict stock value for period of 20 and 40 days.
+Features are selected by genetics algorithms

 how install: